-October 24, 1988: Three years after leaving Apple, Steve Jobs prepares to launch the NeXT Computer, a machine he hopes will cement his reputation as a tech genius and blow away the computers produced by his former company.
+October 24, 1988: Three years after leaving Apple, Steve Jobs prepares to launch the NeXT Computer, a machine he hopes will cement his reputation as a tech genius and blow away the machines produced by Cupertino.

-The new computer receives a wave of positive publicity.
+The new NeXT Computer receives a wave of positive publicity.
 Fawning stories show exactly what the 33-year-old Jobs has been working on — and what’s coming next.

 NeXT: The computer the world was waiting for

-Looking back on them now is to revisit an unusual point in Jobs’ career.
+Looking back on the stories now is to revisit an unusual point in Jobs’ career.
 He seems a long way from the austere, respected digital emperor he became during the last decade of his life.

 “Jobs has much more at stake than the $12 million he has invested in NeXT.
 He’s rebuilding his reputation, too.
 Critics say Jobs’s success at Apple was an accident, and that he is little more than a showman with a knack for packaging other people’s engineering.
 Jobs is still smarting over his 1985 showdown with John Sculley, the CEO he recruited to Apple — and who ousted him in a power struggle.
 The public has tended to view Jobs as a techno-punk, immensely talented and charming but a tad arrogant.
 Learning from his defeat and re-emerging with a mature new style and machine would show the world that Steve Jobs is a serious computer maker, can run a company — and has finally grown up.”